ShafinRME/C_Programming_Module/README.md

 ### 5.Problem Statement is given below.
 Given a number N. Print the maltiplication table of the number from 1 to 12
 ### 6.Problem Statement is given below.
+Given a number N. Print the digits of that number from right to left separated by space.